Wei Wu Wei

-Terence James Stannus Gray (14 September 1895 – 5 January 1986), was a theatre producer who created the Cambridge Festival Theatre as an experimental theatre in Cambridge.
+Terence James Stannus Gray (14 September 1895 – 5 January 1986) was a theatre producer who created the Cambridge Festival Theatre as an experimental theatre in Cambridge.
 He produced over 100 plays there between 1926 and 1933.

 Later in life, under the pen name Wei Wu Wei, he published several books on Taoist philosophy.

 Background

 Terence James Stannus Gray was born in Felixstowe, Suffolk, England on 14 September 1895, the son of Harold Stannus Gray and a member of a well-established Anglo-Irish family.
 He was raised on an estate in the Gog Magog Hills outside Cambridge, England.
-He received a thorough education at Ascham St Vincent's School, Eastbourne, Eton and Oxford University.
+He received an education at Ascham St Vincent's School, Eastbourne, Eton and Oxford University.
 Early in life he pursued an interest in Egyptology which culminated in the publication of two books on ancient Egyptian history and culture in 1923.

 In the later part of his life he lived with his second wife, the Georgian princess Natalie Margaret Imeretinsky, in Monaco.
 He had previously been married to a Russian noblewoman, Rimsky-Korsakov.

 Gray maintained his family's racehorses in England and Ireland and in 1957 his horse Zarathustra won the Ascot Gold Cup, ridden by jockey Lester Piggott in the first of his eleven wins of that race.

+Egyptology

+Gray undertook some classes in Egyptology at University College, London in 1920-1922.
+He subsequently participated in four expeditions to Egypt: